 In the timeline of the world’s inventions, bathtubs may have come before showers (unless you count waterfalls), but they’re most definitely the showers’ bastard children.
 They don’t get you clean and they take an eternity to do properly: you need to wait for the tub to fill up, light candles, slip in, let the bubbles caress you, crack open a Danielle Steele novel, read a chapter, get bored, flip to the cover photo of a hunky guy, massage yourself to climax, etc.

 It’s a colossal waste of time, especially in a hurry.

 I also imagine most people use a tub larger than mine; mine was made for someone the length of my legs.
-Good luck reaching climax!
+(Good luck reaching climax!)
 I had to push off the wall with my arms to get my knees bent far enough to get my head under.

-I started getting angry.
+I started to get angry.

-Moments later, I got a call from the building manager: “The plumber will be back tomorrow.
+Moments later, I got a call from the building manager.
+“The plumber will be back tomorrow.
 With parts.”

 “That sounds great,” I said.